tiyunes/nlp_hse_course/hw1/readme.md

 * The best model in terms of balance between complexity and quality was the logistic regression model based on TF-IDF vector representations that shows f1 = 0.78945 on the public part of the test dataset but requires much less amount of parameters

+- **How can the achieved results be improved?**

+  * more extensive hyperparameter tuning for neural networks models trained from scratch

+  * exploring ensemble models
+  * utilizing transfer learning from models trained on similar domains
+  * fine-tuning with advanced optimization techniques
+- **What difficulties were met?**

+  * training deep models from scratch required substantial computational resources

+  * diverse preprocessing variations were significant challenge